UIs for languages that are read from right-to-left (RTL), such as Arabic and Hebrew, should be mirrored to ensure content is easy to understand.

 These items are not mirrored:

-When text, layout, and iconography are mirrored to support right-to-left UIs, anything that relates to time should be depicted as moving from right to left.
-For example, forward points to the left, and backwards points to the right.
+When text, layout, and iconography are mirrored to support right-to-left (RTL) UIs, anything that relates to time should be depicted as moving from right to left.
+For example, in a RTL layout, forward points to the left, and backwards points to the right.

 The most important icons for mirroring are back and forward buttons.
 Back and forward navigation buttons are reversed.